 Wirral's abortion data reflects a higher proportion of women undergoing abortion than in many other areas of England, with a large percentage of these abortions occurring at an early stage of pregnancy.
-These relatively high levels of unplanned pregnancies suggest that contraception may be used ineffectively or not at all among a large number of Wirral residents.
+These relatively high levels of unplanned pregnancies suggest that contraception may be used ineffectively or not at all among many Wirral residents.
 Issues related to contraception are discussed in the section below.